qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i delete all emails in the trash
 - hello the undo trash button is overlapping with the delete trash can button
 - i there my trash button does not work how can that be fixed
-- how do i delete all of my trash email at once
 - how do i delete all mail at once over 10000
 - how do you delete of emails all at once
 - how do i delete all my emails